| 0 | 0 Comments

 Things That Feed On Mosquitoes

-Your first step should be to eliminate any standing water, because that's where mosquitoes lay their eggs.
+You should eliminate any standing water nearby — because that’s where mosquitoes lay their eggs.

 Think along these lines: